PetoLau/jekyll-now/_posts/2016-11-12-Forecast-electricity-consumption-with-similar-day-approach-in-R.md

 Similar results, but obviously not so accurate because of stochastic behavior of the consumer.

-Plot computed forecast for one week ahead.
+Plot of computed forecasts for one week ahead.

 {% highlight r %}
 datas <- data.table(value = c(for_week_arima, for_week_exp,